SaranyaSajeesh/Power-Bi---Zomato-Dashboard/README.md

 ## **Dashboard Structure & Pages**

 ### 1. Index Page (Landing View)
-Professionally designed with Zomato’s branding elements.
+- Professionally designed with Zomato’s branding elements.

-Features a clean, minimal aesthetic that sets the tone for navigation.
+- Features a clean, minimal aesthetic that sets the tone for navigation.

-Interactive buttons (or page tabs) allow smooth transition to other sections.
+-Interactive buttons (or page tabs) allow smooth transition to other sections.

 2. Overview Page
 Key KPIs (Cards):